drak3/TeamSpeak3-ChannelWatcher/doc/source/technical-overview.rst

  - `The TeamSpeak3-Library`_ for accessing the TeamSpeak3-Query.

-All these libraries are tied together by `composer`_ an dependency manager for php
+All these libraries are tied together by `composer`_ an dependency manager for php.

 .. _The Doctrine DBAL database abstraction layer: http://www.doctrine-project.org/projects/dbal.html
 .. _The Symfony Console Component: http://symfony.com/doc/current/components/console.html